-- a) Obtain the MTO Prompt Payment Manual from the MTO CSA. - b) Follow the directions to the Contract Administrator specified in the MTO Prompt Payment Manual.
+- a) Obtain the MTO Prompt Payment Manual from the MTO CSA. - b) Follow the directions to the Contract Administrator specified in the MTO Prompt Payment Manual. - c) Maintain inspection resources to allow accurate verification and reconciliation of all item quantities, change orders, OPAs, and approval of invoices to: - i.
+Ensure the contract administration staff verify that the work was completed in accordance with the applicable CAIS before making a pay statement.

-- c) Maintain inspection resources to allow accurate verification and reconciliation of all item quantities, change orders.
-OPAs, and approval of invoices to: - i.
-Ensure the contract administration staff verify that the work was completed in accordance with the applicable CAIS before making a pay statement. - ii.
+- ii.
 Ensure that the pay statements are written for work completed in a subcode, or when an item is complete, with reference to the dates of when the actual work was completed. - iii.
-Ensure the pay statements correlate with the measurement for payment and basis of payment described in the item's specification (OPSS, SP, etc.). - d) Check and reconcile item quantities, change orders, OPAs, and approval of invoices is carried out as a condition of payment. - e) Review the Contractor's Progress Payment Certificate and Check that it contains the information stated in OPSS 100, MTO General Conditions of Contract. - f) Process timely payment to the Contractor in accordance with the requirements of OPSS 100, MTO General Conditions of Contract. - g) Ensure that inspection staff correctly integrate and reconcile the Diary Records quantities with payment to the Contractor.
+Ensure the pay statements correlate with the measurement for payment and basis of payment described in the item's specification (OPSS, SP, etc.). - d) Check and reconcile item quantities, change orders, OPAs, and approval of invoices is carried out as a condition of payment. - e) Review the Contractor's Progress Payment Certificate and Check that it contains the information stated in OPSS 100, MTO General Conditions of Contract. - f) Process timely payment to the Contractor in accordance with the requirements of OPSS 100, MTO General Conditions of Contract. - g) Ensure that inspection staff correctly integrate and reconcile the Diary Records quantities with payment to the Contractor. - h) Ensure that the payment is completed within CMS and is correctly subtracted from the payment of the item.